Child Tax Credit

 How much money will I receive if my child is 5, turning 6 this year?

 Your payment amounts are based on your child's age on Dec.
 31, 2021.
-For example, if your child was 5 when you filed your 2020 taxes and turns 6 in November, your payment will be $250 each month this year.
+For example, if your child turned 6 in February, you will be eligible for $3,600.

 How can parents without a social security number get an ITIN so they can claim the Child Tax Credit?